 Do not miss out on this.
 The photos don’t even do it justice.
 But, you will love every minute you are here and truly re-connect with all your favourite films and tv shows.

-If you have a couple of days to spend in the city of angels, be sure to check out the top 10 things all visitors must see in LA thanks to Rhiannon from Rhiannon Travels.
-It’s all here!
+If you have a couple of days to spend in the city of angels, be sure to check out the top 10 things all visitors must see in LA and if you want to get out of the LA center and see the coast a little, a visit to South Bay – an undiscovered hidden gem in LA.
+There is so much to see and do here!